GeoNode/geonode/docs/install/core/index.rst

   Be sure you have successfully completed all the steps of the section ``Install the dependencies``.

-In this section we are going to setup users and databases for GeoNode in PostgreSQL.
+In this section, we are going to setup users and databases for GeoNode in PostgreSQL.

 Install and Configure the PostgreSQL Database System ....................................................